apache/ratis/ratis-docs/src/site/markdown/concept/index-v2.md

 In Ratis, the state machine is your application's primary integration point.
 Your business logic or data storage operations are implemented by the state machine.

-The state machine is not a finite state machine with states and transitions.
-Instead, it's a deterministic computation engine that processes a sequence of operations and maintains some internal state.
+The state machine is a deterministic computation engine that processes a sequence of operations and maintains some internal state.
 The state machine must be deterministic: given the same sequence of operations, it must always produce the same results and end up in the same final state.
 Operations are processed sequentially, one at a time, in the order they appear in the Raft log.

 ### State Machine Responsibilities